 Saint-Paul-Trois-Châteaux

-10 km from Bollènevia the D994, D26 and D71 roads.
+10 km from Bollène via the D994, D26 and D71 roads.

-The town center and the House of truffle.
+The town center and the Truffle house.

-Tourism: where are the 3 castles?
+Tourism: but where are the 3 castles?

-Don't look for the three castles - there aren't any.
-The name "Trois Châteaux" is the result of a clumsy translation: the town was originally called Tricastinorum during the Roman Empire, later translated Tricastin and Trois Châteaux.
-Don't be too disappointed, though: just a stone's throw away are three magnificent châteaux in Grignan, Suze-la-Rousse and La Garde-Adhémar.
+Don't look for the three castles, there isn't just one.
+The name is the result of a clumsy translation: the town was originally called Tricastinorum during the Roman Empire, later translated Tricastin and Trois Châteaux.
+Don't be too disappointed, though, as you can discover three magnificent châteaux within a stone's throw: Grignan, Suze-la-Rousse and La Garde-Adhémar.

 The market

-The Saint-Paul market takes place every Tuesday morning in the old town center.
+The Saint-Paul market takes place every Tuesday morning in the old center.
 It's a great opportunity to discover the village in a friendly atmosphere and stock up on local produce and crafts.

 Our map of St-Paul-Trois-Châteaux